-The choice of closed, cyclic or symmetric model domain boundary condition is made by setting jperio to 0, 1 or 2 in par_oce.F90 file.
-Each time such a boundary condition is needed, it is set by a call to lbclnk.F90 routine.
-The computation of momentum and tracer trends proceed from i = 2 to i = jpi - 1 and from j = 2 to j = jpj - 1, i.e. in the inner model domain.
+The choice of closed, cyclic or symmetric model domain boundary condition is made by setting jperio to 0, 1 or 2 in file par_oce.F90.
+Each time such a boundary condition is needed, it is set by a call to routine lbclnk.F90.
+The computation of momentum and tracer trends proceeds from i=2 to i=jpi-1 and from j=2 to j=jpj-1, i.e. in the model interior.
 To choose a lateral model boundary condition is to specify the first and last rows and columns of the model variables.